ratlai/agents-demo/README.md

 ## Usage

-1. Interact with Bujji by typing your queries into the chat input.
+1. Interact with Ratl by typing your queries into the chat input.
-2. Bujji will delegate tasks to appropriate sub-agents and return their responses.
+2. Ratl will delegate tasks to appropriate sub-agents and return their responses.
 3. View responses from agents in the chat interface.

 ## Contributing